hamadmarri/cacule-cpu-scheduler/README.md

 * HZ=1000 runs every ~3ms

 ## How to install
-The following installation links are not only for easier to install, but they also are right configured for best CacULE expereince.
+The following installation links are not only for easier installation, but they also are right configured for best CacULE expereince.

 ### Debian/Ubuntu